 Get Involved in Greek Life

 Joining the Greek community at your college can greatly enrich your college experience.
-Before you join, it’s important to consider why you seek membership in a Greek letter organization and what role that organization plays overall in campus life.
-The three most important things to consider is each group’s commitment requirements, price, and type of community.
+However, before you join, it’s important to consider why you seek membership in a Greek letter organization and what role that organization plays in campus life overall.

-Once a person is offered a bid to join, they undergo a pledging process in which they learn about the history of the organization and are required to attend certain events.
+Once a college student is offered a bid to join, they undergo a pledging process.
+This process includes learning about the history of the organization and attending certain events.
 This can be an intensive and time-consuming process, so it’s important to plan for it so you don’t neglect your academics.

 Kinds of Greek Life

 Lastly, consider if there’s a certain type of Greek organization you’d like to join.
-For example, you may be interested in joining an organization primarily for Latinx communities, African-Americans, or Asian communities.
-Other fraternities and sororities unite students based on common interests or areas of study, such as art, music, mathematics, medicine, or sociology.
+For example, you may be interested in joining an organization primarily for:

 Additionally, certain fraternities and sororities are primarily focused on academics and less on social life.
 These institutions are known as honor societies, and they require a high GPA both before joining and throughout college.